Skip to main content

 The 7:15am problem

-First decision: external relief or internal cover
+First decision: outside relief or internal cover

 Internal cover: spend planning time deliberately